H.R. 4386: America the Beautiful Motorcycle Fairness Act

 Can one America the Beautiful pass cover two motorcycles?

-Yes.
-H.R.
-4386 says that at federal sites charging by vehicle, one pass would cover the passholder's motorcycle plus 1 additional motorcycle traveling with the passholder.
+Under H.R.
+4386, yes.
+At federal sites that charge by vehicle, one pass would cover the passholder's motorcycle plus one more motorcycle riding with them.

 Would passengers on both motorcycles be covered?

 Yes.
-The bill says the pass would cover passengers on the passholder's motorcycle and passengers on the second accompanying motorcycle.
+The pass would cover passengers on the passholder's motorcycle and passengers on the second motorcycle riding with them.

 Does H.R.
 4386 apply at every national park and federal recreation site?

 No. It applies where the pass is used on a per-vehicle fee basis.
-If a site uses a different fee setup, this bill may not change anything there.
+If a site charges some other way, this bill may not change anything there.

-Can the second motorcycle enter later and still use my pass?
+Can the second motorcycle show up later and still use my pass?

 Probably not.
-The bill says the extra motorcycle must be accompanying the passholder, which suggests the two bikes need to be traveling together.
+The bill says the extra motorcycle has to be accompanying the passholder, which points to the two bikes traveling together.

 Does the bill change park pass rules for cars?